The Eames Massacre Monument

 This would be known as The Eames Massacre.

 History of the Thomas Eames Family

 After the Pequot war, Thomas married Margaret and settled in Dedham around 1640.
 They had three children John and Elizabeth.
 (The first John died before reaching age one.)
-Margaret died September 17, 1660.
+Margaret died on September 17th, 1660.

 In 1662, Thomas married Mary Paddleford and moved to Wayland.
 Mary was a widow and had four children from a previous marriage: Mary, Johnathan, Zachariah, and Edward.
 They had three additional children together: Thomas Jr., Samuel, and Nathaniel.

 How they got the Framingham Farm

 Thomas wrote a letter to the government of Massachusetts Bay and asked for land as a reward for his service in the Pequot War.
 His request was denied, but the request caught the attention of Deputy Governor Thomas Danforth.
 He gave a small part of his vast land to the Eames family.

 The Eames farm was isolated from other families in the area.
 According to colonial document records, there were only seven families in the Framingham area.
 Most of the other family farms were together in the northern part of the town.